 The ‘tare’ button, which is sometimes labelled ‘zero’, allows you to measure out multiple ingredients in the same vessel or container.
 This removes the need to use and wash up multiple measuring cups and spoons.
 The only caveat is that your recipe needs to specify the weight of each ingredient in grams.
 As mentioned above, I have started to do this to make your life easier!

 Another handy use for a food scale is to monitor portion sizes, or if you are tracking macronutrients.
-Personally, I don’t usually track my meals unless I need to dial in my diet for athletic performance.
+I don’t usually track my meals unless I need to dial in my diet.
 In those cases, I will monitor my overall nutrient, protein and carbohydrate intake more closely, and a food scale helps with this.

 How to use a food scale in the kitchen

 Once you’ve bought a digital food scale and turned it on, this is what you do.

 Your vessel could be a mixing bowl, pot, pan, plate or a container.
 Whatever you’re using to mix or gather your ingredients.
 The scales will show the weight of the vessel.

 This resets the scales to zero, so the weight of your vessel isn’t included in what you’re about to measure.